LIVE RECORDINGS

 Format - cassette/CDR from video.

-Sound Quality - hollow sounding audience.
+Quality - hollow sounding audience.

 Rating - 7

 Video - entire show is available on video.
+REVIEW

-The biggest drawback is there seems to only be the video recordings of this gig, which make the sound a little bit hollow.
+which make the sound a little bit hollow.
 There are no real breaks to speak of.
-The band false starts on "Liar".

 Bodies